 “What They Don’t Know Can Hurt Them: The Role of Prior Knowledge in Learning,” Marilla Svinicki, University of Texas.

 Examines the role prior knowledge plays in helping students understand and organize new information.
 Discusses the importance of gathering information on students’ prior knowledge, gaps, or misconceptions, and describes ways to use students’ prior knowledge when presenting new information.
+Linked with permission of the POD Network.

 “Learning in Interactive Environments: Prior Knowledge and New Experience,” Jeremy Roschelle, University of Massachusetts, Dartmouth.